-To visit Celia Hawkesworth, I took a Chiltern Lines train from London’s Marylebone Station to a village known, it turned out, for its outdoors shopping mall in the guise of ye olde main street.
+To visit Celia Hawkesworth, I took a Chiltern Lines train from London’s Marylebone Station to a village next to hers known, it turned out, for its outdoors shopping mall in the guise of ye olde main street.
 The train had announcements in Arabic and Chinese – something I haven’t seen anywhere else in England – and this hybrid of the rural with the global served as our conversation starter.
 How amazing that the diverse London youth and entire families would travel to Oxfordshire for brand-name shopping.

 The moment we sat under the awning of one of the cafes (or was it an Itsu?), it started raining, but we soldiered on.
 I was finally meeting the legendary translator of Serbo-Croatian (today: Serbian, Bosnian, Croatian – etc.) and no amount of accompanying English drizzle was going to spoil the main event.

-Between 1971 and 2002, Hawkesworth taught Serbian and Croatian in the Department of East European Languages and Culture at London’s biggest university, the UCL.
+Between 1971 and 2002, Hawkesworth taught Serbian and Croatian in the Department of East European Languages and Culture at London’s largest university, the UCL.
 She translated about 40 books from South Slav authors into English – 39 as of last count, a number that’s likely to grow – and published several books of her own writing.

 CH: I’m currently translating a US-based Bosnian writer, Semezdin Mehmedinović.
 He wrote this beautiful memoir in three parts.
 One part is about when he had a heart attack, then the middle piece is when he’s travelling with his son who’s a photographer, and the third bit is about his wife who had a stroke and clearly eventually dies, although he doesn’t take you there.
 I’ve translated it for Granta; it’s coming out next year.
 The editor said to me Oh, I knew it was long but didn’t know it was that long.
 But I’m going to do it because it’s astounding.